 - The geographic and secular distribution and patterns of development, and progression of conditions related to kidney, diabetes, obesity, urinary, gastrointestinal and liver, nutrition and physical activity.

 - Randomized clinical controlled trials with a focus on treatment, prevention, and efficacy of intervention on specific disease conditions, and NOT the determination of mechanistic or biological pathways.

 - Applications utilizing existing methodologies and apps for diet and physical activity assessment, refinement and/or validation, and reduction of measurement error, and NOT the development of new methodologies and/or apps/technology.

 - Epidemiology and genetic epidemiology studies related to the determinants of bariatric surgery and outcomes.

-- Epidemiology studies related to the determinants, procurement and allocation of liver and kidney for transplantation and alloimmune outcomes.
+- Determinants, predictors and biomarkers of liver and kidney disease transplantation and alloimmune outcomes.

 Shared Interests and Overlaps

-Genetics of Health and Disease (GHD): Applications related to genetics or epigenetics or genetic epidemiology of obesity, diabetic kidney, liver, gastrointestinal, and urinary conditions are assigned to KNOD.
-Applications focused on the discovery and development of genetic and genomic methodologies are assigned to GHD.
+Genetics of Health and Disease (GHD): Applications related to genetics or epigenetics or genetic epidemiology of obesity, diabetic kidney, liver, gastrointestinal, and urinary conditions are reviewed in KNOD.
+Those focused on the discovery and development of genetic and genomic methodologies are reviewed in GHD.